DC 5258Musculoskeletal System38 CFR § 4.71a

 The VA rates Cartilage, semilunar, dislocated, with frequent episodes of “locking,” pain, and effusion into the joint under Diagnostic Code (DC) 5258, governed by 38 CFR 38 CFR § 4.71a.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Cartilage, semilunar, dislocated, with frequent episodes of “locking,” pain, and effusion into the joint qualify for TDIU (Total Disability Individual Unemployability)?
+Can Cartilage, semilunar, dislocated, with frequent episodes of “locking,” pain, and effusion into the joint qualify for TDIU?

-What evidence do I need to establish service connection for Cartilage, semilunar, dislocated, with frequent episodes of “locking,” pain, and effusion into the joint?
+What evidence supports a higher rating for Cartilage, semilunar, dislocated, with frequent episodes of “locking,” pain, and effusion into the joint?

-What is the C&P exam like for Cartilage, semilunar, dislocated, with frequent episodes of “locking,” pain, and effusion into the joint?
+What happens at the C&P exam for Cartilage, semilunar, dislocated, with frequent episodes of “locking,” pain, and effusion into the joint?

 Get a Personalized Rating Analysis